opensafely-core/airlock/docs/how-tos/review-a-request.md

 ### Submit your independent review

-After you have reviewed all files, you must submit your review.
+After you have reviewed all files and added any required comments, you must submit your review.
 Navigate to the request overview page, and click the Submit review button, which will now be enabled.

 ![Submit independent review](../screenshots/submit_review.png)